DanielMerchan/ojet-custom-components/src/js/jet-composites/ojc-show-printable-page/README.md

 ## Tests
 Not implemented yet

-## Limitations known in current release: 1.0.0
+## Limitations known in current release: 0.1.0
-No current limitations detected
+- There are some errors in the Printable Page
+- Not all browsers are tested